 As Sales Enablement professionals, we often complain that senior leaders don’t understand the importance of our craft and don’t appreciate the value we add.
-In many cases, though, the fault for this lack of understanding and appreciation lies with us.
+In many cases, though, we’re to blame for this lack of understanding and appreciation, and here’s why:

 - We often don’t speak the language of business, and we don’t do a good job of strategically aligning our programs to their goals.

 - Sometimes, there’s little effective communication to define the planned impact and agree on roles and responsibilities.